muratk5n/thirdwave/en/2022/01/particles-and-ai.md

 generalize, inventing relations, methods to represent better relations between attributes we measure....

-Some might get confused at times following the publications on compsci.
-You hear about a method called SPH, smoothed particle hydrodynamics.
+The term particle in compsci needs to be clarified..
+Some hear about a method called SPH, smoothed particle hydrodynamics.
 How is that not about particles?

-But those are not real particles, they are 'pockets' in the fluid that are followed around.
+But in SPH those are not real particles, they are 'pockets' in the fluid that are followed around.
 The act of following somewhat resembles following around a particle, that's where the P comes from...
 But look carefully, there is the Navier-Stokes formula lurking in there, which uses concepts such as pressure, viscosity, heat, concocted at a macro level, not micro.
-Without the formula, there is no SPH.
+Without the formula, there is no SPH...

-We use mathematics to compute fluids dynamics (FD), not particles.
-True AI research should follow the same path.

-A lot of the "buzz" around NNs comes from S. Valley, which is full of IT programmers not applied math professionals.
-For IT programmers the particle, and their interactions, simulation viewpoint was comfortable..
-Their bean counting is done discretely, item-by-item basis, which makes sense you are automating an office work, keeping lists, checking them off...
+A lot of the NN "buzz" originates from S. Valley, which is full of IT programmers not applied math professionals.
+For IT programmers the particle, and their interactions, simulation viewpoint is comfortable.
+Their bean counting is done discretely, item-by-item basis, which makes sense you are automating an office work, keeping lists, adding stuff, checking them off...
 The so-called object-orientation took hold in the industry possibly for this reason.
 Interesting its widely used language C++ was based on an older language called Simula, the first OO language, literally built for simulations.

 With OO the idea was coders would create "Customer objects" which interacted with "Order objects", so the entire system would be seen as